 Could “the sons of the gods” then be those who were among/ affiliated with the men of power?
+Even literal sons of those with power (nepotism at work)?
 Or were the sons of gods perhaps affiliated to the gods the people believed in, priests of the gods?

 For the “daughters of men”, the entry for “men” in Strong’s gives the meaning firstly of humans, but also “the common sort”, men “of low degree”.
 Perhaps this could refer to the women/ girls among the common people.

 Some theologians think that “sons of God” denotes despots1, and they were getting into polygamous marriages with the daughters of the commoners.

 Could the Bible mention that these males “took any that they wanted”, because that is part of what makes this a story about wicked men?
 They took who they wanted, regardless of what the women wanted?
 Is this the wickedness which God wanted to eradicate with a flood?

 And giants?
 Strong’s say that word can properly be translated as a bully or a tyrant.
 (It is derived from the verb “fall” in a way that means “feller”, one who cause another to fall.)
 Tyrants do not ask consent when they take what they want.

 It sketches a picture of the violent ruling the earth, and the particular wickedness that is mentioned is raping women.
 After that, the Noah story starts: This is why God wanted to destroy the earth with a flood.